BMI ONLY TELLS YOU HOW ‘BIG’ YOU ARE, NOT HOW ‘SICK YOU ARE’

 BMI greater than or equal to 36 to 40

 This is the million dollar question that the entire world is running heather skelter to finding answers.
 There is no single reason as to why an individual is obese.
 We believe that the answer to that question boils down to a single entity called metabolism.
 There is a gross mismatch to the calorie intake and calorie expenditure by the body.

 Below mentioned are a few known causes for obesity that may influence the bodies metabolism.

-It has been scientifically shown that heredity influences the distribution of fat tissue.
+It has been well established fact thats heredity influences the distribution of fat tissue.
 Moreover, weight regulation in the human body depends upon various genetically determined factors such as hormones.
 Any abnormality in these factors could result in substantial weight gain.
 Almost 60% of obese people are said to have inherited this condition.
 There are several genetic conditions that also contribute or lead to weight gain.
 But this more often blamed as the cause and these are definitely reversible.

 In rare cases, some may develop obesity secondary to certain hormonal disorders.
 This includes diseases like Cushing syndrome, hypothyroidism, hypogonadism in men and polycystic ovarian syndrome in women and hypothalamic lesions like tumours.

 Certain drugs like steroids, sulfonylureas for diabetes, steroidal contraceptives and antiepileptics such as valproate may cause weight gain.
 Antipsychotics, antidepressants, mood stabilizers like lithium are also known to possess the same properties.
 Even certain unapproved medications for weight loss may cause increase in weight and hence not recommended.

 Depression is most often associated with binge eating and may lead on accumulation of weight.
 The relationship between obesity and one's emotional set-up is now widely recognized.
 Over time this becomes a repetitive process and eventually leads to